Just a short status update, and an “excuse” for not having posted for quite a while now:

 In my prior articles, I wrote about my views on simplicity, my objections to putting diffuse concepts into seemingly straight rules, and the risk of unintentionally sending the wrong messages therewith.
 Since then, I seem to keep stumbling upon stuff that somehow adds to my position.

-In two recent posts, I wrote about , and .
+In two recent posts, I wrote about the notions of clever and dumb code, and the possible implications of their usage in their every-day language.
 There’s a particular point of interest related to these posts: